FlareTiming/flaretiming/www-hakyll/posts/2019-03-01-points-fit-the-curve.rst

 Equations for Points
 --------------------
+For each aspect of a task flight score there is an equation for points.
+The independent variable might be something as simple as distance, time, or arrival order or it might be a calculated variable such as leading coefficient or relative difficulty.
+In all these equations the dependent variable is the fraction of points to be allocated.

-Graphing the equations for how points are divided up and overlaying the fractional allocation of points is a good visual check that the implementation is lining up with expectations, lining up with the equations written into the GAP rules.
+Graphing these equations as lines and then overlaying a scatter plot of the fraction of points awarded to each pilot is a good visual check that the scoring was done correctly.

-Doing this helped me find some bugs I had made transcribing these equations into code.
+Doing this helped me find bugs I had made not transcribing equations correctly or not bring in all needed inputs.

 Reach a line
 ------------